shindavid/AlphaZeroArcade/README.md

 overhead.

 The implementation aims to incorporate as many state-of-the-art ideas and techniques as possible from other projects.
 In particular, it borrows heavily from [KataGo](https://github.com/lightvector/KataGo).
-In the limit, it hopes to work just-as-well as KataGo does for go, while minimizing go-specific details in its implementation.
+Eventually, it hopes to work just-as-well as KataGo does for go, while minimizing go-specific details in its implementation.

 ## Getting Started